blakeembrey/dombars/README.md

 Triggered any time a child node is appended to the template.
 This occurs after the child has been appended to the parent, allowing access to the `parentNode` property.

+### Helpers

+#### Attributes

+A helper can check the context in which it is being compiled by checking the boolean `attribute` property on the passed in `options`.

+#### Block helpers

+The `fn` and `inverse` properties of block helpers return an object the same as the root template function.
+This allows you to unsubscribe individual block helpers if you happen to call it multiple times.

 ## Examples

 ### Subscribers